bird-house/birdy/README.rst

 Birdy (the bird)
    *Birdy is not a bird but likes to play with them.*

-Birdy is a Python package to provide a commandline tool to work with Web Processing Services (WPS).
+Birdy is a Python package to provide a command-line tool to work with Web Processing Services (WPS).
 It is using OWSLib from the GeoPython project.

 Installation
 ************